ayrbox/ayrbox/README.md

 [![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)](https://github.com/ayrbox)
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/ayrbox)

-I love solving problems, helping other and be creative.
-I get to do all three as software engineer.
-Writing software that automates or simplifies someone's work is magical feelings.
-You have to creative on tacking new problems and produce elegant solution.
+I love solving problems, helping others and being creative.
+I get to do all three as a software engineer.
+Writing software that automates or simplifies someone's work is magical.
+You have to be creative to tackle problems and produce elegant solutions.
+To be persistent with a problem, you have to love solving problems.
-You have to love solving problem to persist with a problem until its solved.

-At job, I advocaate simple design that resusable and well tested.
-I belive understanding domain knowledge and focusing user experience (UX), developer experience (DX) is harder than writing coding.
-I have had opportunitiy to guide and help junior devs which I absolutely enjoyed.
+At my job, I advocate simple design that is reusable and well tested.
+I believe understanding domain knowledge and focusing on user experience (UX), developer experience (DX) is harder than writing coding.
+I have had opportunities to guide and help junior devs which I absolutely enjoyed.

 ## Technical Skills
 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)